followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/40 Customize Cells/1 Customize the Value and Text.md

 Use the [customizeText](/api-reference/_hidden/GridBaseColumn/customizeText.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#customizeText') function to customize the text displayed in cells.
-Note that this text is not used is not used to sort, filter, and group data or calculate summaries.
+Note that this text is not used to sort, filter, and group data or calculate summaries.

 ---
 ##### jQuery